kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 y <= x; // read x into y
 ```

-NOTE: In this second example, the value of `x` will not appear in `y` until the end of the cycle!
-So if we were to read `y` on the next line, it would still return the old value.
+Note: In this second example, the old value of `x` will not appear in `y` until the end of the cycle, since this operation is a write to the register `y`!
+So if we were to read from `y` on the next line, it would still return the old value of `y`.

 ##### Vectors